-You upgraded your iPad to iOS 9 and now when you connect it to your PC/Mac, it doesn’t charge.
+You upgraded your iPad to the latest iOS version and now when you connect it to your PC/Mac, it doesn’t charge.

 Plug it into a wall charger and the battery percentage rises ever so slowly.

 Don’t worry.
 This is a problem faced by many people across the globe.

 Nailing it down to one specific part of the charging equation is hard but once you do that, you can fix the problem and charge your iPad faster.